Mark 4

 [20] And these are those sown upon the good ground; such as hear the word, and receive it, and bear fruit, one thirtyfold, and one sixtyfold, and one hundredfold.

 Part 2: (Mark 4:15, Matthew 13:19, and Luke 8:12).
-Notice some differences in the words used in these verses of Scripture, but all give the same meaning: The ones along the path hear the Word but do not meditate on it but instead listen to the temptations of the world (See also Comments Matthew 13:19).
+Notice some differences in the words used in these verses of Scripture, but all convey the same meaning: the ones along the path hear the Word of God but do not meditate on it, but instead, they listen to the temptations of the world (see also Comments Matthew 13:19).

 Part 3: (Mark 4:16-17, Matthew 13:20-21, and Luke 8:13).
-Notice that in these verses in Matthew and Luke, we have the ones sown on the rock, and in Mark, the ones sown on rocky.
-The main understanding is that the seeds sown on rocky ground or on rock have no root or no root in themselves.
-When tribulation or persecution on account of the Word comes, or testing of faith comes, they fall away (See also Comments Matthew 13:20-21).
+Notice that in these verses in Matthew and Luke, we have the ones sown on the rock, and in Mark, the ones sown on the rocky.
+The main understanding is that seed sown on rocky ground or on rock has no root or no root in themselves, and when tribulation or persecution on account of the Word comes, or the testing of faith comes, they fall away (see also Comments Matthew 13:20-21).

 Part 4: (Mark 4:18-19, Matthew 13:22, and Luke 8:14).
-The main understanding from these verses is that these are those who hear and know what the Word says, but because they enjoy more the pleasures and riches of this world choose not to follow the Word (See also Comments Matthew 13:22).
+The main understanding from these verses is that “those sown among the thorns” are those who hear and know what the Word of God says, but because they enjoy the pleasures and riches of this world more, they choose not to follow the Word of God (see also Comments Matthew 13:22).

 Part 5: (Mark 4:20, Matthew 13:23, and Luke 8:15).
-Comparing these verses in Mark, Matthew, and Luke, we can see some differences in the words used, but the meaning is the same.
-Matthew, Luke, and Mark, all three Gospels may say differently, with a little bit of difference in each Gospel, but all hold one meaning together.
-The Lord gives one meaning in all three Gospels: different ways of saying but one meaning.
-(See also Comments Matthew 13:23).
+Comparing these verses in Mark, Matthew, and Luke reveals some differences in wording, but the meaning remains the same.
+Matthew, Luke, and Mark, all three Gospels, may say different, a little bit of difference in each Gospel, but they all hold one meaning together.
+The Lord gives one meaning in all three Gospels, in different ways, but one meaning (see Comments Matthew 13:23).

 [21] And He said to them, Is the lamp brought so that it might be put under the bushel, or under the bed, and not that it might be put on the lampstand?